 As great as Viewranger is, there are some annoying bits.
 If you’re not signed up for PRO, the pop-up advertising for it is quite annoying, and for some reason, the app requests access to your location at all times.
 Also, if you’re in the UK, the app doesn’t include all the public footpaths, a big fail.

 The best app for hiking if you’re going all-in with a full subscription is Viewranger with Gaia coming in a close second.
-The reason we selected Viewranger as number one if due to it’s worldwide coverage, thousands of trails, and their pinpoint GPS accuracy.
-Also, little extra features like BeaconBuddy and Skyline add an awesome dimension to the app and how fun it can be to use.
-Available on both iOS and Android.
+The reason we selected Viewranger as number one is due to its worldwide coverage, thousands of trails, and pinpoint GPS accuracy.

 And don’t forget, you should always head out on a hike with at least a map of the area and a hiking compass just in case your phone dies while you are on the trail.
 Of course, you can always have a dedicated hiking watch as well, but it always pays to have back up in terms of safety!